-The CofA process, outlined in the Round Rock Development Code, is amended to allow for administrative review of certain applications and to allow for the relocation of historic buildings in certain circumstances.
+The Certificate of Appropriateness process, outlined in the Round Rock Development Code, is amended to allow for administrative review of certain applications and to allow for the relocation of historic buildings in certain circumstances.

-The City publishes several educational brochures about the historic preservation program in Round Rock.
+The city publishes several educational brochures about the historic preservation program in Round Rock.

-The latest International Existing Building Code is adopted by the City, which is beneficial for maintenance and rehabilitation of historic properties.
+The latest International Existing Building Code is adopted by the city, which is beneficial for maintenance and rehabilitation of historic properties.

-Round Rock Preservation is established as a historic preservation nonprofit in the City.
+Round Rock Preservation is established as a historic preservation nonprofit in the city.